glynawe/Vanilla/vanilla.md

 A local description may not have the same name as a description from the module or any surrounding body.i .e. names may not be shadowed.

-## Call and Assignment Statements
+## Assignments

-    CallOrAssignment = Designator [ {"," Designator} ":=" Expression ]
+    Assignment = Designator {"," Designator} ":=" Expression

-A designator with the statement type is a procedure call statement.

-A statement that is a list of Designators and an Expression is an assignment.
 The expression is evaluated once then its value is assigned to each designator in the list.
 The designators are evaluated in order after the expression.
 The designators must have the same type as the expression, with two exceptions: a `byte` expression can be assigned to `integer` designator; an `integer` constant in the range 0 to 255 may be assigned to a `byte` designator.

 Records of the same type and arrays of the same type and length may by assigned to each other.

-A string literal can be assigned to a byte array.
-If it is shorter than the array then it is padded with zeros.
+## Procedure Calls

+    ProcedureCall = Designator "(" [Expression {"," Expression}] ")"

+The designator part of a procedure call statement must designate a proper procedure.

+The list of expressions in a procedure call are passed to the designated procedure as parameters.
+A `var` parameter must be passed a designator of the same type.
+A `val` parameter may be passed any expression, following the same rules as assignment.

 ## If Statements